Could you have the answer to a major global challenge?

 What are the dates for bootcamp and the final event?

-The bootcamp stage will run during Welcome Week on the 18th & 19th September.
+The bootcamp stage will run during Welcome Week from the afternoon of Monday 18th through to Wednesday 20th September.
 The final event will be held on the evening of the 16th November.

 Every participant will receive a certificate and will have their participation included on their degree transcript.